DESERT EQUINOX - SUN EARTH WATER AIR

 'Blue Gate' by Kevin McKay

 A prize winning exhibition located in shopfronts, front yards and empty spaces throughout the city of Broken Hill in partnership with local businesses.
-This art challenge has four entry categories including Water, Earth, Air and Sun and open to all art forms.
-A cash prize is awarded in each category.
+This art challenge has four entry categories including Water, Earth, Air and Sun and open to all art forms with a $1000 cash prize awarded in each category, proudly sponsored by AGL.
+Registration forms will be available soon!

 © Copyright Broken Hill Art Exchange